-The seat belt pretensioners and SRS airbags may not operate together in case of collisions at certain speeds and angles.
+The seat belt pretensioners and SRS airbags may not operate together in all collisions.

-The seat belt pretensioner system mainly consists of the following components and their locations are shown in the illustration.
+The seat belt pretensioner system consists mainly of the following components and their locations are shown in the illustration.

 - 1. Front airbag sensors

-- 2. SRS warning light
+- 2. Seat belt pretensioner assemblies

-- 3. Seat belt pretensioner assemblies
+- 3. Airbag sensor assembly

-- 4. Airbag sensor assembly
+- 4. SRS warning light